ultravioletrs/prism-helm/.github/PULL_REQUEST_TEMPLATE.md

-Pull request title should be `MG-XXX - description` or `NOISSUE - description` where XXX is ID of issue that this PR relate to.
+Pull request title should be `PRISM-XXX - description` or `NOISSUE - description` where XXX is ID of issue that this PR relate to.
 Please review the [CONTRIBUTING.md](https://github.com/ultraviolet/prism/blob/master/CONTRIBUTING.md) file for detailed contributing guidelines.

 ### What does this do?